Gabriel-Lewis/gabriellewis/README.md

 ###Contact

-You can reach me on
+You can reach me on:

 [Twitter @Gabriel__Lewis](https://www.twitter.com/gabriel__lewis)